sgaya16/appt-scheduler/README.md

 ## Getting Started
 ### Installing the project

--clone the project repository to your computer and access the project directory from the command line
+- clone the project repository to your computer and access the project directory from the command line

 #### Firebase back end

--to build the firebase back end in the root directory:
+- to build the firebase back end in the root directory:

 ```
 npm install